SujanAtWork/SujanAtWork/README.md

 # 💫 About Me:
-I am currently studying web development from Angela you on Udemy.
+I am currently studying web development on Udemy.
 I am also studying at Pict, Pune College of Engineering, and pursuing my BTech in IT.
 I am looking forward to learning from other developers and helping them with their projects.

 ## 🌐 Socials: